Why Does Salvia Make You Trip So Hard?

 HOW SALVIA AFFECTS THE BRAIN

 Most hallucinogenic substances affect serotonin, GABA, and glutamate neurotransmitters.
 In contrast, salvia targets the brain’s kappa opioid receptors, reducing levels of dopamine.
 Opioid receptors play a powerful role in the formation of opioid addictions.
 However, opiates target the brain’s mu opioid receptors.
-This, in turn, causes pain relief and euphoria.
 As salvia activates the kappa receptors, the effects are different.
-It is worth noting, salvia is not an opioid and is being explored as a way to potentially break the addiction associated with opioids.

 NOT A PARTY DRUG: THE SIDE EFFECTS OF SALVIA

 When used in plant form, the side effects of salvia are minimal.
-It can cause a feeling of dissociativeness and headaches, but these are rare.
 Salvia is not considered dangerous in its plant form, with overdoses being pretty much unheard of.
 This does not apply to pure salvinorin A. The main danger from using salvia leaves are losing a sense of awareness and physically hurting yourself somehow.
 This is why it is important to have a trip sitter when using salvia.

 Many can find salvia to be an intense and uncomfortable experience - nothing like other hallucinogens.
 It is best to start out with a low dose.
 Salvia is not thought to be addictive either physically or psychologically.
 However, it can be habit-forming.
 Salvia is legal throughout most of Europe.
 However, few people who use salvia describe the drug as a “party” drug.